Why Should You Make Your Site Accessible?

 So, What Is an Accessible Website Really?

 Like we stated above, the ADA doesn't specifically define what an accessible website should look like.
-However, the WCAG does a wonderful job.
+However, the WCAG attempts to define a series of best practices to improve the usability of your site by people with disabilities.
 They break Accessibility into three categories.

 They span from A (passing) to AAA (passing with flying colors).
 You can read more about the different levels here—we should warn you, though, it can get a little techy at times!